Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

 - Candidates must be pursuing research in the basic biological or medical sciences or related fields.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Basic Cardiovascular Sciences is the lead/primary sponsor.
+View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

 - All applicants for the Marcus Award must be members of the Council on Basic Cardiovascular Sciences.
 If you need to become an AHA Professional Member, you should do so by one week prior to the application submission deadline for your membership account to be processed in time for the application submission deadline.
 Learn more about becoming an AHA Professional Member.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association scientific councils during the same year.